 3. Calm and collected even in crisis

-As a business owner, the crazy events of the office life can be overwhelming and could drive you into panic when things go wrong.
+As a business owner, the crazy events of office life can be overwhelming and could drive you into a panic when things go wrong.

 From the desperate need to meet deadlines; to the rat race to keep appointments; to the competitive and intellectual investment in negotiating with and winning over high-paying clients.